-It’s a necessary evil for anyone who wants to drive without getting a fine: you have to renew your license plate sticker in Ontario.
+It’s a necessary evil for anyone who wants to drive without getting a fine: you have to renew your license plate sticker in Ontario every year.

-You might be asking this question just like many other Canadians who feel it’s an unnecessary additional expense to driving.
+You might be asking this question just like many other Canadians who feel it’s an unnecessary additional expense to driving on top of car insurance.
 But the reality is, the Ministry of Transportation uses those funds to keep our roads in good condition and safe for us all.
 Nobody wants to pay $120 every year, but at least it helps.

 We’ve answered a few questions like these in our time: